-We held a meeting with the CFO of JD.com and requested a further update on the company's ESG efforts.
+We held a meeting with the CFO of the e-commerce platform and requested a further update on the company's ESG efforts.
 The CFO mentioned that there is strong buy-in from the board; and that the areas of focus include green infrastructure (warehouses and vehicles) and the treatment of blue collar workers (in which it is doing more than peers, with delivery staff all directly employed and paid social benefits).
 Disappointingly, it seems little progress has been made around the integration of ESG into KPIs for senior management.
-We will follow up on this, and on the tendency to employ staff in separate listed entities such as Dada.
+We will follow up on this, and on the tendency to employ staff in separate listed entities.

-The ESG governance structure of JD.com shows high involvement from the board
+The ESG governance structure of the e-commerce platform shows high involvement from the board

-Source: JD.com's 2021 Environmental Social and Governance Report.
+Source: Company's 2021 Environmental Social and Governance Report.

-We met with the CEO of Yum China, in large part to discuss the sustainability of its predominantly part-time staffing model.
+We met with the CEO of a quick-service restaurant, in large part to discuss the sustainability of its predominantly part-time staffing model.
 To give some context, Chinese companies with a large employee headcount must balance social considerations with business ones, given the political importance of widespread employment.
 The CEO was pragmatic on the subject, saying that the company will always have part-time workers, but recognised that they will likely have to hire more full-time workers as the country's demographics mature.
-Given Yum China's rising costs in recent years, we will continue to engage on the topic.
+Given the company's rising costs in recent years, we will continue to engage on the topic.